Sabrimjd/SSHPlex/README.md

 - 🎯 **Interactive Host Selection**: Modern TUI built with Textual for intuitive host selection
 - 🔗 **NetBox Integration**: Automatic host discovery from NetBox with configurable filters
 - 📋 **Ansible Integration**: Support for Ansible YAML inventories with group filtering
+- 📁 **Static Host Lists**: Define custom host lists directly in configuration
-- 🏢 **Multiple Sources of Truth**: Use NetBox and Ansible inventories together or separately
+- 🏢 **Multiple Sources of Truth**: Use NetBox, Ansible inventories, and static lists together or separately
+- 🔄 **Multi-Provider Support**: Configure multiple instances of the same provider type (e.g., multiple NetBox instances)
+- 🏷️ **Provider Identification**: Each host includes source provider information in the UI
 - ⚡ **Intelligent Caching**: Local host caching for lightning-fast startup (configurable TTL)
 - 🖥️ **tmux Integration**: Creates organized tmux sessions with panes or windows for each host
 - ⚙️ **Flexible Configuration**: YAML-based configuration with automatic setup on first run